jclark8736/readme-generator/README.md

   ## Testing

-  To test, run npm -test from the terminal
+  To test, run npm -test from a terminal.